NetheriteOfficial/Oldgine/README.md

 # Oldgine
-an game engine that mimics the graphics and behaviour of old engines and games, using OpenGL and GLAD
+an game engine that mimics the graphics and behaviour of old engines and games, using OpenGL and GLEW